opeleg24/CouponProject-Server/README.md

 # CouponProject-Server

-Coupon system project is web application that simulates a company's operating coupons management enterprise.
+Coupon project is web application that simulates a company's operating coupons management enterprise.
-The system has a administrator functions, company operations and lastly the customer options.
+The system:

+• Administrator Functions - modify companies and customers status, modify coupons (add and delete coupons and modify their status)

+• Company Operations - shows company's coupons and modify coupons status

+• Customer Options - purchase available coupons and customers current coupons

 # Built With